2600hz/kazoo/applications/crossbar/doc/rate_limits.md

 }
 ````

- * device-pevel document contains is one level "higher" and contains only the "device" part
+ * device-level document contains is one level "higher" and contains only the "device" part
     which contains "registrations", "invites" and "total_packets" keys with integer values of possible number of packets within
     "per_minute" and "per_second" sections